Your bike is making you deaf.

-Disposable earplugs are great – you can carry a few packets around with you and – unlike with custom earplugs – not worry about losing them.
-If you’re really cool, like me, you can fit an earplug dispenser like this one – https://amzn.to/2KvEXWa in your garage and that way you never forget to go out without a few pairs on you.
+Disposable earplugs are great – you can carry a few packets around with you and – unlike with custom earplugs – not worry about the cost of a replacement should you lose them.

 £7.90 for 50 pairs – 15.8p per pair

 I find these a bit itchy, the material isn’t that soft, and the slightly coarse material tends to get dirty quite quickly.
 They’re also harder to insert as they’re not conical and they’re quite short.
 Despite all this, they’re Amazon’s top rated, so what do I know?!

 £22.99 for 200 pairs – 11.5p per pair